kubevirt/user-guide/docs/virtual_machines/run_strategies.md

 have somewhat overlapping conditions.
 There are currently four RunStrategies defined:

--   Always: A VirtualMachineInstance will always be present.
-If the VirtualMachineInstance crashed, a new one will be spawned.
-This is the same behavior as `spec.running: true`.

--   RerunOnFailure: A VirtualMachineInstance will be respawned if the previous instance failed in an error state.
-It will not be re-created if the guest stopped successfully (e.g. shut down from inside guest).
+-   Always: The system is asked to always have the VM running.
+    This is achieved by respanwing a VirtualMachineInstance whenever the current one terminated in a controlled (e.g. shutdown from inside the guest) or uncontrolled (e.g. crash) way.
+    This behavior is equal to `spec.running: true`.

+-   RerunOnFailure: Similar to `Always`, except that the VM is only restarted if it terminated in an uncontrolled way (e.g. crash).
+    This allows a user to determine when the VM should be shut down by initiating the shut down inside the guest.

--   Manual: The presence of a VirtualMachineInstance or lack thereof is controlled exclusively by the start/stop/restart VirtualMachine subresource endpoints.
+-   Manual: The system will turn the VM on or off, instead the user is manually controlling the VM status by issuing start, stop, and restart commands on the VirtualMachine subresource endpoints.

--   Halted: No VirtualMachineInstance will be present.
+-   Halted: The system is asked to ensure that no VM is running.
+    This is achieved by stopping any VirtualMachineInstance that is associated ith the VM.
 If a guest is already running, it will be stopped.
-This is the same behavior as `spec.running: false`.
+    This behavior is equal to `spec.running: false`.

 *Note*: RunStrategy and Running are mutually exclusive, because they can be contradictory.
 The API server will reject VirtualMachine resources